5 Project Management Principles

 Despite differing opinions and work styles, project managers across industries are united by the principles behind what they do.
 Though the finer points may diverge, the basic principles of project management remain the same.
 Whether you’re at a new job or facing unique challenges in a familiar role, read on to be reminded of the five key principles of project management and how you can use them as a backbone to making each day—and each project—more successful.

-Start your project off the right way by taking time to address important questions at the beginning of a project’s life.
+Start your project off the right way by taking time to address important questions at the beginning.
 Whether your team is building out content for a new client or conceptualizing updated software, initiating conversations about the project’s value and mission from the beginning is one of the most important project management principles.

 Ask a few of these questions first: